 It’s clear that JetBlue is trying to increasingly compete with Delta from its hubs in the Northeast, and there’s no denying that a lot of premium leisure passengers want lounge access, and use Delta Sky Clubs.
 Obviously JetBlue wants to create a similar offering for its passengers.

-It’s awesome that JetBlue is finally moving this direction, and I’m excited to see what the airline comes up with.
+It’s awesome that JetBlue is finally moving in this direction, and I’m excited to see what the airline comes up with.
 This should do a lot to encourage people to fly Mint across the Atlantic, and it should also make many travelers consider loyalty to JetBlue.

 I think the only issue here is going to be space constraints.
 Lounges that are 8,000 to 11,000 square feet aren’t exactly huge, especially in markets where so many people may carry premium credit cards.